cbecerrae/cbecerrae/README.md

-- 👋 Hi, I’m Cristhian
+- 👋 Hi, I’m Cristhian.
-- 👀 I’m interested in Cloud Computing and DevOps
+- 👀 I’m interested in Cloud Computing and DevOps.
 - 🌱 I’m currently a student in the AWS re/Start program!
 - 💞️ I’m looking to collaborate on cloud projects and DevOps initiatives.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/cristhian-becerra-espinoza/)